 One Mile Under

-How important and valuable is water?
-Just how far would a company go to get its hands on so much water and drain a river causing draughts, lack of crops and loss of products in a small town?
+One Mile Under: How important and valuable is water?
+Just how far would a company go to get its hands on so much water and drain a river causing droughts, lack of crops, and loss of products in a small town?

 Enter a small town in Colorado learn just how far mining companies will go to pilfer what others need to survive.
 Fracking oil fields in Colorado hoping to make millions, threatening the lives of innocent people two groups of men would strong-arm the weak and defenseless unless someone helped them fight back.

-The entire fracking process is exampled in detailed in Chapter 40 and the concept is mind-boggling.
-As Hauck begins to realize that the football fields, the parks, the town center and the perks were the incentives to keep doing what they wanted.
-The author continues using his extensive research to explain how the process works, where the water was coming from and how Alpha fits in.
+The entire fracking process is exampled in detail in Chapter 40 and the concept is mind-boggling.
+As Hauck begins to realize that the football fields, the parks, the town center, and the perks were the incentives to keep doing what they wanted.
+The author continues using his extensive research to explain how the process works, where the water was coming from, and how Alpha fits in.

 But Dani is persistent and Hauck fears for her life and although he tries hard to convince Trey’s father that something needs to be done and that he needs to restart his lawsuit and fight back he refuses until something happens that changes it all.
 A lawyer in town will take it all on and the result will not only cost lives but will change the complexion of the town forever.